 - If you want to serve scientific data and want to minimize the number of services, you can add multiple variables to a mosaic and use the variable selector template to access each variable.

-Here is an example of computing new data from multiple variables.
-First, add three variables—temperature, relative humidity, and wind speed—to a mosaic dataset.
+For example, you can add temperature, relative humidity, and wind speed variables, stored in NetCDF files, to a mosaic dataset.
 From these variables, you can construct a raster function template to compute wind chill index and heat index, and add the templates to the mosaic dataset.
-With the additional three default variable selector templates, you will be able to visualize temperature, wind speed, humidity wind chill, and heat index.
+You can use the original variables and the new templates to visualize temperature, wind speed, humidity, wind chill, and heat index.

 You can use the Groupname field when querying variables at a specific depth and location.
 The Groupname field defines the groups for items in a mosaic dataset.
 Items with the same Groupname value belong to one group.
 A raster function template of item group type will compute from the variables within each group and generate a raster for each group.